 Since we last published, Constellation Energy, Vistra, and Veolia have moved into the list of EGL's top 10 largest holdings, with Xcel Energy, AES and Edison International dropping out.
 Whilst no longer in the top 10, each remains in the portfolio.
-The manager notes that Xcel has suffered from exposure to the Texas
+Xcel has suffered from exposure to the Texas Smokehouse Creek fire while AES saw its position reduced following the manager's aforementioned reduction to power price exposure.